 London has the Royal Opera House, New York has the Met, and Milan has La Scala.
 Designed by the renowned neoclassical architect Giuseppe Piermarini, the theatre opened in 1778 with a performance of an opera by Mozart’s arch-rival Antonio Salieri.

-There are over 2000 seats in the sumptuous red and gold interior.
+There are over 2,000 seats in the sumptuous red and gold interior.
 Tickets don’t come cheap, and la prima (opening night) is a real event for Milan’s glitterati.
 As a result, you must book early online or try your luck at the box office on the day.
 However, if a performance is beyond your budget, do the next best thing and visit the theatre’s wonderful museum or take a guided tour of the auditorium.

 Address: Via Filodrammatici, 2

-3. Nightlife in the Navigli
+3. Join Milan’s Nightlight in Navigli

-The perfect place for an evening aperitivo or dinner in Milan’s buzzy bars and restaurants, the Navigli district is often thronged with revelers by night.
+The perfect place for an evening aperitivo or dinner in Milan’s buzzing bars and restaurants, the Navigli district is often thronged with revelers by night.
 However, it has a completely different vibe during the day.
 It’s a great area for a serene stroll.
 Here, time seems to stand still.

 You can imagine the city of the past when its network of canals facilitated the transport of trade goods and the marble used to build its towering cathedral.
 The waterways offer a welcome respite from the bustle of the city.
 So do the charming, wisteria-covered courtyards and interesting independent stores nearby.
-For a great negroni and some evening fun check out the bikers’ bar: Deus Ex Machina.
+For a great negroni and some evening fun, check out the bikers’ bar: Deus Ex Machina.

 Address: Navigli